iotaledger/iota-spec-template/template/SPECS/project-REQUIREMENTS-SPEC-0000.md

 ```

 <!--
-A Requirements Specificaion informs stakeholders and external parties about the code
+A Requirements Specification informs stakeholders and external parties about the code
 and infrastructure; "what it does and why it does it".

 The language in which this document is framed shall be the language of the intended